 - Semi-structured Data

 Big Data can be measured in terms of terabytes and more.
-Sometimes Big Data can cross over petabytes.
-The structured data includes all the data that can be stored in a tabular column, the unstructured data is the one that cannot be stored in a spreadsheet and finally semi-structured data is the one which does not conform with the model of structured data.
-You can still search semi-structured data just like structured data but it does not offer the ease with which you can do it on structured data.
+Sometimes, Big Data can cross over petabytes.
+The structured data includes all the data that can be stored in a tabular column.
+The unstructured data is the one that cannot be stored in a spreadsheet; and semi-structured data is something that does not conform with the model of the structured data.
+You can still search semi-structured data just like structured data, but it does not offer the ease with which you can do it on the structured data.

-Unstructured data on the other hand is the one which cannot be fit into the tabular databases.
-The examples of unstructured databases include audio, video, and other sort of data which comprise such a big chunk of the Big Data today.
+Unstructured data, on the other hand, is the one which cannot be fit into tabular databases.
+Examples of unstructured data include audio, video, and other sorts of data which comprise such a big chunk of the Big Data today.

 The semi-structured data includes both structured and unstructured data.
-This type of data set includes a proper structure but still it might not be possible to sort or process that data due to some constraints.
-This type of data includes the XML data, JSON files and others.
+This type of data sets include a proper structure, but still it might not be possible to sort or process that data due to some constraints.
+This type of data includes the XML data, JSON files, and others.

-Check this insightful video on Big Data Analytics for beginners:
+Check out this insightful video on Big Data Analytics for beginners: